-Brown’s work is in public and private art collections throughout the world, including the Smithsonian’s National Museum of American Art, the Metropolitan Museum of Art, the Kemper Museum of Contemporary Art, and the Studio Museum in Harlem.
+Brown’s work is in public and private art collections throughout the world, including the Smithsonian American Art Museum, the Metropolitan Museum of Art, the Kemper Museum of Contemporary Art, and the Studio Museum in Harlem.

-The exhibition will feature interpretive content and a new essay by American art historian and curator Lowery Stokes Sims.
+The exhibition features interpretive content and a new essay by American art historian and curator Lowery Stokes Sims.